KISRDevelopment/webdev-course/labman.md

     serve(app, port=port)
 ```
 * When you call a python script directly, like `python myscript.py`, the special `__name__` variable is set to `__main__`.
 But when you import the script, the name is set to the name of the script.
-* If this statement, we check if we are executing the script directly
+* We check if we are executing the script directly
 * If we are, we import the `serve` function from the `waitress` module
 * We accept two command line arguments: the instance path and the port number to listen to.
 Since port is a string containing a number, we apply the `int()` function to convert the string to a number.
 * We instantiate the app via `create_app`